-Gather together some sprinkles and colored sugars for decorating.
+Gather together some Christmas sprinkles and colored sugar for decorating.

-Place 1 T of margarine or butter (well softened) in each of three bowls (if you want three different colors of icing).
+Place 1 tablespoon of margarine or butter (well-softened) in three bowls (if you want three different colors of icing).

 Cut that together with a fork.
 You are really just mooshing it.

-Dye each bowl and stir until the colors are even.
+Dye each bowl with the gel food coloring of your choice and stir until the colors are even.

 What I do is lay out a sheet of waxed paper for everyone and put cookies on top of it.